grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors.md

 | `maxVUs`       | Maximum number of virtual users allowed to be utilized | `0`          |
 | `vus`          | Number of virtual users to run concurrently            | `0`          |

 The primary objective for this executor is to define the `duration` timeframe of the test.
 If nothing else is provided, k6 will essentially be in a state of waiting for commands.
 If none are given, k6 will simply exit once the duration has been reached.
-If `vus` are specified with a non-zero value, the executor will run similar to the _Constant VUs_ until acted upon by an external actor.
+If `vus` are specified with a non-zero value, the executor will run similarly to the _Constant VUs_ until acted upon by an external actor.
 The `maxVUs` setting will put in place a limit to be enforced when receiving external requests to scale up.

 [Experiment with _Externally Controlled_ for yourself!](./08-Setting-load-profiles-with-executors/Externally-Controlled-Exercises.md)